amn-max/NodeFuel/README.md

 ## Scripts

-TypeSafeX comes with a number of useful scripts that you can use to develop and build your app:
+NodeFuel comes with a number of useful scripts that you can use to develop and build your app:

 - `npm run dev`: Start the development server with Nodemon.
 - `npm run build`: Build your app for production.